 The Traceability window gives the modeler a hierarchical view of element connections, allowing traceability to be visualized and queried as elements are traversed in the model.
 This tool is particularly powerful because a modeler will often choose to hide diagram relationships but by selecting an element in the diagram and viewing its connections in the traceability window all its relationships will be displayed.

 Where to find the Traceability Window

-Usage of the Window Start > Explore > Trace > Traceability
+Start > Explore > Trace > Traceability